WICG/navigation-api/README.md

 ### Navigation through the app history list

-The way for an application to navigate through the app history list is using `appHistory.navigateTo(key)`.
+The way for an application to navigate through the app history list is using `appHistory.goTo(key)`.
 For example:

 _TODO: realistic example of when you'd use this._